Special Weather Statement issued for Oglala Lakota by NWS - News Break

 Special Weather Statement issued for Oglala Lakota by NWS

-Effective: 2021-05-21 16:15:00 MDT Expires: 2021-05-21 19:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Oglala Lakota STRONG THUNDERSTORM OVER SOUTH CENTRAL OGLALA LAKOTA COUNTY At 628 PM MDT, Doppler radar was tracking a strong thunderstorm 4 miles east of Slim Buttes Housing, or 7 miles west of Pine Ridge, moving north at 35 mph.
-Nickel size hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Pine Ridge, Oglala, Manderson, Number 4, South Lakeside, Calico and Slim Buttes Housing.
+Effective: 2021-05-21 16:15:00 MDT Expires: 2021-05-21 19:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Oglala Lakota STRONG THUNDERSTORM OVER NORTHWESTERN OGLALA LAKOTA COUNTY At 623 PM MDT, Doppler radar was tracking a strong thunderstorm near Dry Wood Housing, or 24 miles northwest of Pine Ridge, moving north at 30 mph.
+Pea to dime size hail and winds in excess of 40 mph will be possible with this storm.
+Locations impacted include Dry Wood Housing.
 A Severe Thunderstorm Watch remains in effect until 1000 PM MDT for southwestern South Dakota.alerts.weather.gov